 If you’re thinking about getting more backlinks to build your ranking, you’re thinking in a slightly wrong direction.
 The trick lays not in more, but in how.
 In today’s post-Penguin era, the only backlinking that matters is the one that operates with quality instead of quantity.

-Your investment, as Moz’s figures reveal, will be substantial – it’s time to figure out how to spend less money on less backlinks and actually get more results in return.
+Your investment, as Moz’s figures reveal, will be substantial — it’s time to figure out how to spend less money on fewer backlinks and get more results in return.

 Let’s explore 15 effective ways to get more high-quality backlinks in 2017 and beyond.

 What makes them so important?
-Let’s dissect that from 3 different perspectives – users’, search engines’, and yours.
+Let’s dissect that from three perspectives — users’, search engines’, and yours.

 From a user’s perspective, backlinks are a great way to discover more information on the same or relevant topics.
 It’s exactly like learning on Wikipedia — made up of hyperlinks, one page leads to another, thus expanding or narrowing down the user’s research field.